COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

     .getOrCreate()
 ```

-Or make sure the number of cores you specify with SparkSession.builder matches the number of cores you specify when using spark-submit,
+Or make sure the number of worker threads you specify with SparkSession.builder matches the number of cores you specify when using spark-submit,

 ```python
 spark = SparkSession.builder \